Back

 Motivation

-"Brownfield" and "greenfield" are terms borrowed from real estate development.
-A greenfield is a plot without existing structures, while a brownfield has existing structures.
-In i18n, this translates to apps without i18n infrastructure (greenfield) versus apps that already have i18n infrastructure (brownfield).
+"Brown field" and "green field" are terms borrowed from property development.
+A green field is a plot without existing structures, while a brown field has existing structures.
+In i18n, this translates to apps without i18n infrastructure (green field) versus apps that already have i18n infrastructure (brown field).

-Our library has been heavily focused on internationalising "greenfield" apps up until this point.
-Consider the <T> component or the useGT() hook as examples.
+Our library has been heavily focused on internationalising "green field" apps so far.
+Consider the <T> component or the useGT() hook, for example.

-The only infrastructure we've built specifically for "brownfield" apps is the const t = useTranslations() and const t = getTranslations() hooks, modelled after next-intl's dictionary pattern.
-However, our t() function has been limited, only returning strings, not dictionary subtrees.
+The only infrastructure we've built specifically for "brown field" apps is the const t = useTranslations() and const t = getTranslations() hooks, modelled after next-intl's dictionary pattern.
+However, our t() function has been limited to returning strings, not dictionary subtrees.

 Usage